The Importance of Warm-up Sketches

 Professional singers don’t go on stage without warming up their voices.
-Why would you jump into a drawing without warming up?
+Professional athletes don’t play without stretching fist.
 You can’t expect your drawing to be decent when you haven’t properly prepared.
 Give yourself even a small amount of time and crank out some sketches in a sketchbook.
 They don’t have to be pretty sketches.
 In fact, the uglier they are the better.
 Get those stiff, wonky, terrible drawings out of the way so that you can go on to create something you will be proud of.
 Warming up is a small investment of time (and patience) but I promise it’s worth it.